Winner of the Kansas Poetry Month contest, week one: storms (amateur category)

 the air takes me breathless, tense, home.

-Israel Wasserstein was born and raised on the Great Plains and currently teaches at Washburn University in Topeka, KS.
-He received his MFA from the University of New Mexico in 2006.
-His poetry and fiction have appeared in Flint Hills Review, Blue Mesa Review, Coal City Review, BorderSenses and elsewhere.
+Izzy Wasserstein was born and raised on the Great Plains and currently teaches at Washburn University in Topeka, KS.
+She received her MFA from the University of New Mexico in 2006.
+Her poetry and fiction have appeared in Flint Hills Review, Blue Mesa Review, Coal City Review, BorderSenses and elsewhere.